donofden/galactic/README.md

 Enter your Weight:
 ```

-For example: If we enter `80` as my input.
+For example: If we enter `80` as input.

 ```cmd
 ~/galactic(master*) » make start